Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 Option #4: Schedule a meeting

-As you’ll soon find out, some of the people you approach with a check-in message may not feel comfortable discussing their issues over text or email.
+At the end of the day, some of the people you approach with a “just checking in” message may not feel comfortable discussing their issues over text or email.

 In that case, you may decide to set up a real-life or virtual meeting or jump on a voice call instead.